CONTACT

 By Jeremy Bell

-Although the phrase “people don’t leave organisations, they leave managers” is not new, emerging research from 2023 and 2024 paints a clear picture that your line managers are more important than ever in acting as the linchpin connecting your people to the heart of your organisation.
+Although the phrase “people don’t leave organisations, they leave managers” is not new, emerging research paints a clear picture that your line managers are more important than ever in acting as the linchpin connecting your people to the heart of your organisation.

-Despite the Great Resignation being officially over and an increasingly employer-led job market continuing to dominate, 26% of managers consider the departure of valuable line reports as the most significant challenge they face in their roles, emphasising the importance of equipping managers with the tools they need to be successful retainers of high-value talent.
+Despite an increasingly employer-led job market continuing to dominate, 26% of managers consider the departure of valuable line reports as the most significant challenge they face in their roles, emphasising the importance of equipping managers with the tools they need to be successful retainers of high-value talent.

-Here are five emerging trends outlining why people managers are arguably your most underutilised retention tool going into 2024:
+Here are five emerging trends outlining why people managers are arguably your most underutilised retention tool going into 2026 and beyond:

 52% of exiting people believe their manager or organisation could have done something to prevent their departure.
 This statistic underscores the missed opportunities – times when managers could have intervened, listened, and acted to retain valuable team members.
 It’s a wake-up call for organisations to empower their managers with the right tools to help their line reports feel heard and valued.